yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 ## Difference from {{OpenID.Native-SSO}}

 {{OpenID.Native-SSO}} also offers a native SSO flow across applications without requiring the browser.
-However it is dealing with the specific sub-case when both apps are published by the same issuer and leverage this fact to share information.
+However, it is dealing with the specific sub-case when both apps are published by the same issuer and leverage this fact to share information.

 ## Terminology